 At Allocadia we want to help.
-We recently published our new maturity model report The Essential Framework for Optimizing Marketing Performance.
-The report provides guidance on how organizations can optimize their organization’s Marketing Performance.
+Our report, The Essential Framework for Optimizing Marketing Performance, provides guidance on how organizations can optimize their organization’s Marketing Performance.
 It also provides a specific definition of Marketing Performance:

 Marketing Performance is marketing’s results or output compared against the set objectives.